Spirit forced to forfeit match vs. Reign for NWSL virus protocol violations

 The Spirit (6-6-5) has not played since Aug.
 29 and, because of an upcoming international window, it is not scheduled to play again until Sept.
 26 against Kansas City at Segra Field in Leesburg.
 With the forfeit victory, OL Reign, which is based in Tacoma, Wash., and features former Spirit star Rose Lavelle, improved to 10-7-2.

 The forfeit is the latest blow to a Spirit organization beset with problems.
 The club is in the midst of a power struggle between co-owners Y. Michele Kang and Steve Baldwin.
-Last month, Richie Burke stepped down as coach citing medical reasons.
+Last month, Richie Burke stepped down as coach, citing medical reasons.
 He was reassigned to the front office, then suspended amid a league investigation into allegations by former players that Burke had verbally and emotionally abused them.

 Olsen, a former D.C.
 United player and coach, was named Spirit president Sept.
 2.